 They have also been found in mouse cells, and therefore are likely to be present in other mammals.

 Their function is unknown.

-One theory is that they provide ordered localisation of its component proteins and to help direct their activity.
+One theory is that they provide ordered localisation of the cell's component proteins and help direct their activity.
 Another is that they may have a role in cancer regulation, reproduction and viral management.

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)

 You are currently viewing an auto-translated version of Wikenigma

 Please be aware that no automatic translation engines are 100% accurate, and so the auto-translated content will very probably feature errors and omissions.